zooxyt/scheme-tutorial/chapters/05_expression.md

 The "+" function has an initial zero value for represent the sum of all arguments. if no available argument, it evaluates to 0.

-Let's take a look at another procedure "-". "-" function accepts at least one argument which means the following code:
+Let us take a look at another function "-". "-" function accepts at least one argument which means the following code:
 ```
 (-)